 After weeks or even months of research and decision-making, you close the transaction, usually at the title company’s office.
 The title agent ask you to sign many, many documents and will explain each one.
 You’ll present a cashier’s check to the seller, sign another document that itemizes closing costs (the lender will have given you an estimate in advance), and pay your share of the closing costs.In return, you will receive a deed, transferring ownership rights to you.

 About Me: I am a native San Antonian.
-I have lived here all my life.
 I have enjoyed this city and it's friendly community.
 Living here all my life, I know this city well.
-I look forward to helping o....
+I look forward to helping others find their real estate ne....